robehickman/BVersion/README.md

 }
 ```

-Now you just create the directory and run the command 'shttpfs_server' to start the server.
+Now you just create the repositiory directory and run the command 'bvn_server' to start the server.